-The Ashley Property or other properties optioned by the Company may now or in the future be the subject of first nations land claims.
+The Company's properties optioned by the Company may now or in the future be the subject of First Nations land claims.
 The legal nature of aboriginal land claims is a matter of considerable complexity.
 The impact of any such claim on the Company's ownership interest in the properties optioned by the Company cannot be predicted with any degree of certainty and no assurance can be given that a broad recognition of aboriginal rights in the area in which the properties optioned by the Company are located, by way of a negotiated settlement or judicial pronouncement, would not have an adverse effect on the Company's activities.
-Even in the absence of such recognition, the Company may at some point be required to negotiate with first nations in order to facilitate exploration and development work on the properties optioned by the Company.
+Even in the absence of such recognition, the Company may at some point be required to negotiate with First Nations in order to facilitate exploration and development work on the properties optioned by the Company.